zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### B. Lab Ordering

 Lab order requests should be made through Quartzy.
 Lab orders can be placed after review and approval.
 Orders can be placed using either [ShopUW+](<https://solutions.sciquest.com/apps/Router/SAMLAuth/UWisconsin>) system or lab purchasing card (P-card). *It is the responsibility of every member of the lab to communicate when we are nearing the end of necessary supplies or reagents so that orders can be placed in a timely manner.* Except for routine items (e.g., tips, tubes, and gloves), you should message the PI on Slack prior to placing an order on Quartzy to receive approval.
 Each request should be associated with a funding source in the Quartzy order form.
 Orders will be fulfilled on designated days of each week. *When items arrive, they should be immediately marked as received, physically dated, and associated with a location on Quartzy!* **P-card ordering:** Items will occasionally have to be ordered with the lab P-card.
 P-cards are also often used for conference registration.
-I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in ``/LabOrdering/PCARD_receipts`` for the lab manager to process.
+I expect lab trainees to process these orders and to place a pdf receipt (appropriately named) of their order in ``/LabOrdering/PCARD_receipts`` to facilitate processing.

 ### C. Physical Organization

-- **Space Assignments**: Benches and Pipettes will be assigned to each grad student and postdoc.
+- **Space Assignments**: Benches and pipettes will be assigned to each grad student and postdoc.
 Undergraduates should only use the spaces and pipettes of their lab mentor.

 - **Storage**: Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage.
 Each person is responsible for maintaining proper labeling and notes of their stored items.
 There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, *C. elegans* strain stocks, and parasite materials across lab freezers.